Adrenalin141414/The-dream-machine-localization/README.md

 2. Copy files into your game directory (for example, ```C:\Program Files (x86)\Steam\steamapps\common\The Dream Machine```)

 ## Recommendations
-- During the game, press the ``Space'' key more often.
+- During the game, press the ```Space``` key more often.
 It is responsible for highlighting the objects you can interact with (so you don't have to click on everything).